dimpolitik/MovCLUfish/README.md

 To run the Matlab version of MovCLUfish, please make *Matlab* folder as the working directory.

-** Tracking Moving Centroids (TMC) **
+**Tracking Moving Centroids (TMC)**

-TMC is run through the *tmc.m* and *visualise_tmc.m* files.
+TMC method is run through the *tmc.m* and *visualise_tmc.m* files.
-Please explore the source files for understanding the main inputs and outputs of the functions built i
+Please explore the source files for understanding the main inputs and outputs of the functions built in.

 % Example of use:\
 load import_fish_tracks\